The best doorbell camera: see who's at the door wherever you are

 Just by looking at pictures it’s not always easy to judge the size, but a unit big enough to enclose a camera and electronics (and especially a battery) will often be surprisingly chunky compared to a traditional push button.
 As well as being an aesthetic issue, camera angles suddenly matter if you’re installing your first video doorbell.
 Some come with accessories to help you position the lens and button, which are especially helpful where people stand close to the door after pressing the button. - Power requirements.

-The big choice is between battery and connection to an existing low-voltage doorbell chime, but it’s worth taking a look at the specific voltage range which varies from device to device.
-DIY fans can install a mains-powered chime without having to touch the fuse board by buying a chime and a doorbell transformer which plugs into the wall. - Temperature.
+The big choice is between battery and connection to an existing low-voltage doorbell chime, but it’s worth taking a look at the specific voltage range, which varies from device to device.
+DIY fans can install a mains-powered chime without having to touch the fuse board by buying a chime and a doorbell transformer that plugs into the wall. - Temperature.

 The best doorbell camera will be able to integrate with any smart home systems you're already using, whether that's Amazon Alexa, Google Assistant, or the nifty app of conditional statements, If This Then That (IFTTT).
-This isn’t an entirely open world so you should choose your platform before finding the doorbell you like; Ring is Amazon-owned so prefers Alexa, while Nest is Google owned.
+This isn’t an entirely open world, so you should choose your platform before finding the doorbell you like; Ring is Amazon-owned, so it prefers Alexa, while Nest is Google-owned.
 Apple’s HomeKit is now supported by a few brands too (they don’t own their own).

 Some doorbell cameras require a wired connection that would power a regular doorbell, while others run on batteries.
 With smart notifications, they can alert you via your camera phone when someone presses the buzzer or just when someone triggers their motion detector if they have it.